impower-ai/impower-uipath-activity-template-windows/README.md

 1. [UiPath Documentation](https://docs.uipath.com/sdk/other/latest/developer-guide/creating-activities-with-code)

 ## Steps to Package project and Import into UiPath Studio
-Reminder: Each time you package the project, make sure you open the .csproj for the project in the solution.
-Then change the "version", going upwards. i.e "<Version>1.0.0</Version>" could become "<Version>1.0.1</Version>".
-This version will be how you identify the latest version of your package in UiPath Studio.
 1. Create local folder: C:\LocalNuget
 2. In Visual Studio, right click the "UiPath.Activity.Template.Windows" project in the solution.
 3. Click "Pack"